 How long is the parade?

-The 3.6-mile parade will last about 4 hours and 30 minutes, according to Bishop.
+The 3.6-mile parade will last about 4 hours and 30 minutes from start to finish, according to Bishop.

 Who’s participating this year?

 Musicians from around the world will take part in the parade, Bishop said.
-There will be 122 groups taking part, including 24 floats and 27 bands, he said.
-The Boston Police Gaelic Column of Pipes and Drums and other local bands will perform, as well as musicians from Ireland, Spain, Germany, and elsewhere.
+There will be 102 groups participating, including 18 floats and 27 bands, he said.
+The Boston Police Gaelic Column of Pipes and Drums, Blues Brothers the Next Generation, and other bands will perform, as well as musicians from Ireland, Great Britain, Florida, and elsewhere.

-New England firefighters, as well as firefighters from as far away as Ireland and California, will be a part of this year’s festivities.
-Others marching will include members of the military, veterans, the New England Revolution, the Connacht rugby team from Ireland, and roaming characters such as Spider Man and Ghostbusters.
-Sailors from the U.S. navy destroyer USS Jason Dunham, which arrived in Boston on Thursday, will also take to the streets.
+New England firefighters, as well as firefighters from as far away as Ireland and Great Britain, will be a part of this year’s festivities.
+Others marching will include members of the military, veterans, and roaming characters such as Spider Man and the Ghostbusters.

 You can follow the parade on Twitter at @ParadeBoston.